Don Johnson (bowler): PBA career

-Johnson was born in Kokomo, Indiana, but spent most of his adult life in Akron, Ohio and Las Vegas, Nevada.
+Legacy

 On March 2, 2008, a PBA Tour stop in Columbus, Ohio was named in Johnson's honor: the Don Johnson Buckeye State Classic.
 In 2009, the tournament was renamed the Don Johnson Eliminator Championship.

 Don's son, Jimmy Johnson, won a PBA Tour title in 1990, making them the second father-and-son combination to each win a title on the standard Tour (following Dick and Pete Weber).
 Friend and bowling writer Rich Carrubba, who watched the telecast of Jimmy's victory with Don, quoted Don as saying, "This means more to me than anything I have ever done myself."

 Don Johnson was inducted into the PBA Hall of Fame in 1977, and the USBC Hall of Fame in 1982.